-The Boston-Area Seminar on Early American History provides a forum for local scholars as well as members of the general public to discuss all aspects of North American history and culture from the first English colonization to the early republic.
+The Pauline Maier Early American History Seminar provides a forum for local scholars as well as members of the general public to discuss all aspects of North American history and culture from the first English colonization to the early republic.
 Programs are not confined to Massachusetts topics, and most focus on works in progress.

 Attendance is free and open to everyone.
 Subscribers who remit $25 for the year will receive early online access to any pre-circulated materials.
 Subscriptions also underwrite the cost of the series.
-Pre-circulated materials will be available to non-subscribers who have RSVP’d for a session on the Monday prior to the program.
-Subscribe to this seminar series and you will receive access to the seminar papers for THREE series: the Boston-Area Seminar on Early American History, the Boston Seminar on Environmental History, and the Boston Seminar on Modern American Society and Culture.
-We recognize that topics frequently resonate across these three fields; now, mix and match the seminars that you attend!
+Pre-circulated materials will be available to non-subscribers who have RSVP’d for a session on the day prior to the program.
+Subscribe to this seminar series and you will receive access to the seminar papers for SIX series: the Boston Seminar on African American History, the Boston Area Seminar on Early American History, the Boston Seminar on Environmental History, the Boston Seminar on the History of Women, Gender, & Sexuality, the Boston Seminar on Modern American Society and Culture, and our new Seminar on Digital History.
+We recognize that topics frequently resonate across these four fields; now, mix and match the seminars that you attend!

 Join us for an in-depth exploration of the latest scholarship.